Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Sex (androgens)

 This mnemonic device is intended to help nurses remember the common side effects of steroid treatment.
 Steroids, particularly corticosteroids, are used to treat several conditions.
-Patients taking steroids may experience:
+Patients taking steroids may experience the following:

 • Sugar hyperglycemia